swup/js-plugin/readme.md

 ## Animation Function

-Animation function receives two parameter, `next` function and additional parameters.
+The animation function receives two parameters, `next()` function and additional parameters.
-Call of `next` function serves as an indicator, that animation is done and must be called once.
+The `next()` function serves as an indicator that the animation is done and must be called once.
 In a real world example, `next()` would be called as a callback of the animation.
-By default no animation is being executed and next() is called right away.
+By default no animation is being executed and `next()` is called right away.

-Additional parameters include some useful data, like transition object (containing actual before/after routes), `from` and `to` parameters of animation object, and the result of executing the Regex with the routes (array).
+Additional parameters include some useful data, like transition object (containing actual before/after routes), `from` and `to` parameters of the animation object, and the result of executing the Regex with the routes (`array`).

-In the example below, next function is called after two seconds, which means that swup would wait two seconds (or any time necessary for the load of the new page content), before continuing to the content replace.
+In the example below, the `next` function is called after two seconds, which means that swup would wait at least two seconds (or any time necessary to load the new page content), before continuing to replacing the content.

 ```javascript
 ///...